UKCloud/documentation/articles/vmware/vmw-how-install-openvpn.md

 4. Select the OVA that you downloaded then click **Next**.

-5. Review the details of the OVA to confirm that it's the right images then click **Next**.
+5. Review the details of the OVA to confirm that it's the right image then click **Next**.

 6. The appliance will be deployed as a single VM inside a vApp.
 Provide a name for the vApp then click **Next**.